Myanmar leader vows to 'annihilate' opponents of army rule

 Last year’s Armed Forces Day was the single bloodiest since the military’s Feb.
 1, 2021, seizure of power.
 Security forces across the country opened fire on demonstrators, killing as many as 160 people.

-Anti-military protests called were held Sunday despite the risks in Yangon, the country’s biggest city, and elsewhere.
-To avoid arrest or injury, urban street protests usually involve flash mobs, which can run away before security forces crack down.
+Anti-military protests were held Sunday despite the risks in Yangon, the country’s biggest city, and elsewhere.
+To avoid arrest or injury, urban street protests usually involve flash mobs, which quickly disperse before security forces crack down.

 The main opposition group, the self-styled National Unity Government, urged people to join a “Power Strike” Sunday night by switching off the lights and their televisions for 30 minutes while the military parade is broadcast on state-run TV channels.